-There will be no package pick-up on race day.
-Please pick-up your package within Expo Hours.
+There is no package pick-up on race day.
+Please pick-up your package within Expo Hours:

-You will need your bib number and your picture ID in order to pickup your package.
+How to… You will need your bib number and your picture ID in order to pick-up your race package.
 Make sure to get everything you came for!
-Your race package includes Bib, Race Chip, short-sleeved Tech Shirt, and race goodies.
+Your race package includes race goodies including your race bib and timing chip, and short-sleeved technical shirt.

 First, second, and third place winners will also be recognized in the weeks after the race.

 Things to remember: